THE NORTH DEVON WORKING GUNDOG CLUB

 The Lady Margaret Fortescue was invited to become President of the Club in the year 2000 following the sad death of Mrs Barbara Vipond who, in 1987, became the very first President of the North Devon Working Gundog Club.

 Until 2010 the post of Chairman had seen five incumbents beginning with Mr Ivan Wassell who then handed over to Mr Ken Knight in 1992.
-The next was Mrs Ingrid Dickinson-Chetham in 1994 and Mr Michael Durrant succeeded her in 1997, followed by our current Chairman Mr Maurice Stanbury.
+The next was Mrs Ingrid Dickinson-Chetham in 1994 and Mr Michael Durrant succeeded her in 1997, followed by Chairman Mr Maurice Stanbury in 2005.

 The 25th Anniversary Celebration